 - Quent in Wolf's Rain, realizing that wolves aren't evil when Toboe tries to save him.

-- In Dragon Ball Z, there's an unusual case with the demon Dabura, who is sent to heaven when he dies because the ruler of the afterlife wants to punish him and thinks he'd enjoy hell too much.
+- There's an unusual case with the demon Dabura, who is sent to heaven when he dies because the ruler of the afterlife wants to punish him and thinks he'd enjoy hell too much.
 Being around so much pure good actually turns him into a cuddly emotional guy that likes to pick flowers.

 - Precia Testarossa in Magical Girl Lyrical Nanoha The Movie First.
 In contrast to her TV version, who remained an Evil Matriarch when she died, this version of Precia realizes at the very end that she should have treated Fate as a second daughter instead of obsessing over the death of Alicia.